Stop

 Settings

-messagestringOptional message logged in the job run when Stop is reached.
+messagestringNoOptional message logged when this stop is reached.
 Supports template bindings.

 Example